 What I Wish Someone Told Me BEFORE Taking Online Classes

 The perks of taking online classes are numerous.
 They offer additional flexibility for busy students, especially for those balancing school with work and family.
 They can attract professionals looking for career advancement, parents seeking to better provide for their families and returning students looking to pick up where they left off.
-Plus, many courses let you work comfortably at your own direction.
+Some online programs even provide additional control over the pace of learning.

 7 Things you should know before taking online classes